andreafortuna/andreafortuna.github.com/_posts/2014-11-17-windows-8-1-uninstall-metro-apps-with-powershell.md

 description: "Windows Tips: Completely Uninstall Metro Apps From Windows 8/8.1/10 with PowerShell"
 category: Windows
 tags:
   - Windows
   - Tips
   - PowerShell
+published: true
 ---

 {% include JB/setup %}
 When you uninstall a **Windows Store App** from usual options, the app is removed temporarily and goes to a "staged condition":  the app still lies in Windows and is prepared to get automatic installation when a new user account is created.

 ![App Uninstall](http://images.gizmag.com/inline/annoyingmetro81-4.png)

 <!-- more -->

-To completely remove the app, you must be signed in as Administrator of you Windows Account – and you need to remove it in two places:
+To completely remove the app, you must be signed in as Administrator of you Windows Account and you need to remove it in two places:

 1. Remove the provisioned package
 2. Remove the "installed" package from the administrator account.